clod81/timctf/webapp/README.md

 # README

-1 - race cond on start with balance... - IMPLEMENTED
+1 - race cond on start in withdrawn carbon credits... - TODO (maybe?)

   after signup, if submit start thing more than once, you can get balance more than once